heitor-lassarote/iolp/IDE/questions.md

 4. Its children;
 5. Its position, which may already be contained in **2.**.

 Then a **generateAST** function should be created for the Canvas and each Draggable.
 It should be a **Query** for **AST -> a** which recurses all the way into the leaf children, which will just return their ASTs.
 Their parent will then generate its AST using the ones from its children and continue this process until arriving on the Canvas, which will then create the root of the AST and return.

+**Q5.** How can I initialize a Draggable?

+**A.** The Draggable expects a component to be inserted.
+Its initializer can receive a **[component]** which represents its children.
+When a Draggable is released upon it, its initializer should insert the released component to the existing array.
+The initial component should be the HTML that it represents (or other custom component).
+One thing to discuss is whether something should expect to have children or not.

+**Q6.** How do I transform HTML into a Draggable?

+**A.** One way would be to have **component** accept a Maybe HTML, which will be partially applied to **render** when creating the component.
+In **render**, this HTML could be concatenated to the **div**'s children, in case of **Just**.

+Another way is to turn **Item** to accept an **Either**, representing either the component or the HTML, or possibly even another **Array**.

+Finally, we can also make a generic component function to accept the HTML, and create a **slot** in **render**.